varigence/docs/bimlflex/release-notes/bfx-adf-feature-promotions.md

 ## Support for Dataflow

 Mapping dataflows is a visual depiction of data transformations, allowing users to develop data transformation logic without having to write any code.
-BimlExpress 2020 R1 has been optimized to support Azure Data Factory's data flows, including code translation, path optimization, and execution of routine data flow tasks.
+BimlFlex 2020 R1 has been optimized to support Azure Data Factory's data flows, including code translation, path optimization, and execution of routine data flow tasks.

 ## Ability to Specify Schema on Dataset

-BimlExpress 2020 and Azure Data Factory now allow users to specific schema on a dataset.
+BimlFlex 2020 and Azure Data Factory now allow users to specific schema on a dataset.
 When copying data from a source, users may specify explicit schema mapping, allowing the ability to customize mappings based on the needs of your organization and dataset.

 ## Ability Specify Additional Columns Collections for Copy Activities

 Now featured is the ability to specify additional columns upon collection of specific sources in Copy activities.
 Traditionally if users desired a specific column in the destination but it did not exist in the source, there was little recourse to transform that data.
-BimlExpress and Azure Data Factory allow users to add additional column(s) by putting the value as a data driven expression that will calculate it in its current context and add the column(s) to the destination.
+BimlFlex and Azure Data Factory allow users to add additional column(s) by putting the value as a data driven expression that will calculate it in its current context and add the column(s) to the destination.

 ## Added Support for New Activities